napcok/markdown/about/README.md

-# Short Introduction about Markdown
+# Krótkie wprowadzenie do Markdown

 The Markdown language was created in 2004 by John Gruber with substantial contributions from Aaron Swartz, with the goal of allowing people “to write using an easy-to-read, easy-to-write plain text format, and optionally convert it to structurally valid XHTML (or HTML)”.